siefkenj/IBLODEs/book/typst/modules/module1.typ

 makes it clear that the number of ants is doubling every minute.

-Often times recursive models are easier to write down than analytic models#footnote([In fact, in many real-world situations, an analytic model doesn't exist]), but they maybe harder to analyze.
+Often times recursive models are easier to write down than analytic models#footnote([In fact, in many real-world situations, an analytic model doesn't exist]), but they may be harder to analyze.
 A third type of model has similarities to both analytic and recursive models, and brings the power of calculus to modeling.
 - A *differential-equations* model is a model based on a relationship between a function’s derivative(s), its values, and initial conditions.